athornton/gnusto-frotz-tops20/README.md

 ## Status

-It seems to play Zork 1.
-Large z3 games, and other z-code games, run out of memory.
+It seems to play the Infocom games and a smattering of community-written Z-code games.

-It passes the tests in `czech` but not all the ones in `praxix`.
+It passes the tests in `czech` but not all the ones in `praxix`;

-I know why, in a general sense:
+behavior on the test suite seems to match dumb-frotz 2.32 for Unix.

+## The Reason It Wasn't Trivial

 ```
 @type testc.c